 It is the policy of the University of Maryland, Baltimore (UMB) to grant in-state status for admission and tuition purposes as defined by the VIII-2.70 Policy on Student Classification for Admission and Tuition Purposes of the University System of Maryland, which contains residency requirements, procedures, and appeal information.

 An initial determination of in-state status for admission and tuition purposes will be made by the UMB Office of the Registrar at the time a student's application for admission is under consideration.
 The determination made at that time, and any determination made thereafter, shall prevail for each subsequent term until the determination is successfully challenged in a timely manner.

 The date on which conditions for in-state classification must be met is the last published date to register for the forthcoming term.
 In those instances where an entering class size is established and where an application deadline is stated, conditions for in-state classification must be satisfied as of the announced closing application date.

-A student who has been denied reclassification following the submission of a Petition may request a personal interview with the Campus Classification Officer (CCO) in order to present any and all evidence relevant to the student's classification, and to answer questions which may have been raised about his/her status.
+A student who has been denied reclassification after the submission of a Petition may request a personal interview with the Campus Classification Officer (CCO) to present any and all evidence relevant to the student's classification and to answer questions that may have been raised about their status.
 The request for a personal interview must be in writing and must be received by the CCO no later than fifteen (15) days from the date of the University's written denial of the Petition.

 Insofar as the burden of proof rests upon the student, failure to provide complete and timely responses for information to the University may result in a denial of the appeal.